apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/testing.md

 1. Create a private git branch of trunk for JIRA, and in `hadoop-project/pom.xml` update the `aws-java-sdk.version` to the new SDK version.
 1. Update AWS SDK versions in NOTICE.txt.
-1. Do a clean build and rerun all the `hadoop-aws` tests, with and without the `-Ds3guard -Ddynamo` options.
+1. Do a clean build and rerun all the `hadoop-aws` tests, with and without the `-Dfs.s3a.s3guard.test.enabled=true -Dfs.s3a.s3guard.test.implementation=dynamo` options.
   This includes the `-Pscale` set, with a role defined for the assumed role tests. in `fs.s3a.assumed.role.arn` for testing assumed roles, and `fs.s3a.server-side-encryption.key` for encryption, for full coverage.